neighbourhoodie/stf-php-ansible/README.md

 If you want to read more about the services, please do so at our [Services readme](Services.md).

-To set them up, run:
+To set them up, as its used by the other services, first run:

 - rsync: `ansible-playbook initRsync.yml`

+And then run:

 - downloads: `ansible-playbook initServiceDownloads.yml`
 - wiki: `ansible-playbook initServiceWiki.yml`
 - museum: `ansible-playbook initServiceMuseum.yml`